 UNC Health also stored and indexed EKGs, consult notes and other unstructured patient documents through Hyland’s OnBase content services platform and delivered the documents within patient context for use within the Epic EMR workflow.
 With the Epic EMR and Hyland’s enterprise imaging and content services integration, UNC Health achieved its One Patient, One Chart vision.

-Notable patient-centered benefits have also been attained as a result of the enterprise imaging solution.
-For example, the tight integration between the imaging system and the EMR means CDs and DVDs no longer need to be burned in order to share images from one UNC Health Care facility with another.
-Instead, images are electronically available enterprise-wide in near-realtime, which accelerates physician consults and reduces instances of unnecessary repeat imaging tests.
+Notable patient-centered benefits have also been attained.
+For example, the tight integration between the imaging system and the EMR means that DVDs no longer need to be burned in order to share images from one UNC Health facility to another.
+Instead, images are electronically available enterprise-wide, almost in real time, which accelerates physician consults and reduces instances of unnecessary repeat imaging tests.

 UNC Health further leveraged Hyland Healthcare content services platform to improve operational efficiencies, expedite workflows and reduce costs.
 UNC Health added document capture, machine learning classification, extraction of data and automated workflow to its enterprise resource planning space to improve its “clean pass-through” and invoice-processing rates.

 “In AP, we’ve eliminated steps needed to rekey data because we’re extracting data via OCR (optical character recognition) and passing that through interfaces, so we don’t have individuals reading through paper and rekeying data to associate unstructured data with the corresponding purchase order,” Castellano said.